Emacs remote file editing over TRAMP

 emacsclient -e emacs-version in a terminal should result in Emacs version being printed.

-There are other ways to start a server.
-Whichever method one picks, the important points are to i) make sure TCP is not used and ii) note where the UNIX-domain socket is created.
+There are other ways to start a server but whichever method one picks, the important points are to i) make sure TCP is not used and ii) note where the UNIX-domain socket is created.
 The former is the case if

 nil; the later is indicated by